Cell Phones Use While Driving Car Accidents

 - Fractured or broken bones

 - Spinal injury

 - Psychological Trauma

 Driving while distracted by a cell phone is not only illegal, but it is negligent and immoral behavior that puts the lives of nearby innocent people at risk.
-If you or a loved one was recently involved in a motor vehicle crash where texting or any other cell phone use was a factor, call The Ansara Law Firm to advocate for justice on your behalf.
-Our legal team has over a decade of experience in helping victims of accidents receive the compensation they deserve as a result of injuries caused by the negligence of another.
+If you or a loved one was recently involved in a cell phone car accident, call The Ansara Law Firm to advocate for justice on your behalf.
+Our Fort Lauderdale attorneys have over a decade of experience in helping victims of accidents receive the compensation they deserve as a result of injuries caused by the negligence of another.
 Car accidents can be very dangerous, and related injuries can cause damages to a person that may inhibit their ability to work and generate income to provide themselves and/or their family with what they need to survive.
 At The Ansara Law Firm, we understand that many people depend on their physical abilities such as walking or lifting heavy things to make a living, and we believe that you deserve compensation if somebody’s negligent actions impede those abilities.

-If you or one of your loved ones was recently involved in a motor vehicle crash due to somebody texting and driving, call The Ansara Law Firm at (954) 761-4011 for a free consultation as soon as possible to increase your chances of being compensated.
+If you or one of your loved ones was recently involved in a motor vehicle crash due to somebody texting and driving, call The Ansara Law Firm at (954) 761-4011 for a free consultation with a Fort Lauderdale lawyer as soon as possible to increase your chances of being compensated.